fredrikwangberg/watertemp-service/README.md

 # Watertemp app

-Go program that fetches water temperature information from an API.
+Go program developed for learning purposes.
+It currently fetches water temperature information from a public API.

 ## Datasource